 Finally, the moment you’ve been waiting for!

 The process of time blocking is quite simple.
-It may be easier for you to grab a free time blocking template than using a digital calendar.
+It may be easier for you to grab a free time blocking template

 If you prefer to use a digital calendar, I like Google Calendar because it’s color-coded making it easier to keep up with your block categories.